benmfaul/XRTB/README.md

 original bid must be retrieved as quickly as possible to complete the transaction.
 A database query is far to slow fo this.
 This is the main use for Redis

-Another use for Redis is its publish/subscribe system.
-Commands are sent to running bidders over a Redis channel.
+ZeroMQ is used as the publish/subscribe system.
+Commands are sent to running bidders over ZeroMQ publish channel.
-Likewise responses to commands are sent back on another Redis channel.
-Clockthrough notification is sent on yet another channel.
+Likewise responses to commands are sent back on another ZeroMq channel, 'responses'.
+Clickthrough, wins, and pixel-file notification is sent on yet channels, as set forth in the app.zeromq object.

 Redission Based Shared Database
 -------------------------------